putuoka/c4it-blog/content/posts/2022/086-secret-endpoint/article.md

 Now it's your turn to find an appropriate way to hide these endpoints.
 How would you do that?
 Drop a comment below 📩

+✒ *Edit 2022-10-10:* I thought it was quite obvious, but apparently it is not: **these endpoints expose critical information about your applications and your infrastructure, so you should not expose them unless it is strictly necessary**!
+If you have strong authentication in place, use it to secure those endpoints.
+If you don't, hide those endpoints the best you can, and show only necessary data, and not everything. **Strip out sensitive content**.
+And, as soon as you don't need that info anymore, remove those endpoints (comment them out or generate them only if a particular flag is set at compilation time).
+Another possible way is by **using feature flags**.
+In the end, take that example with a grain of salt: learn that you **can** expose them, but not also that you **shouldn't** expose them.

 ## Further readings

 We've used a quite new way to build and develop APIs with .NET, called "Minimal APIs".
 You can read more here: